 - Don’t be limited to the model just standing — can she be lying down, sitting, leaning, balancing?
 Can you bring a small ladder to allow even more options?
 Maybe you want to elevate the model above tall grass or above a crowded floor.

 - Remember to think about the light.
 Try to scout the location during the same time of day that you picked for your photoshoot.
 If that’s not an option, ask yourself what the light will be like then you shoot — what will stay in the shadow, what direction the light will come from, how will this look with an overcast sky

 - Take pictures on your phone — it will help your memory as well as will save an exact location of the spot for you

 - If you planned a route that takes 1h, plan 2 hours for scouting — you will take detours and try angles.
 Always go all the way to the spot you like, if you just see it from afar you can overlook fences or other obstacles.

-- It’s a good practice to finish your scouting session in a coffee shop — here you can write down some notes, thing about the location as a whole, make a plan about which spots to use and share some snapshots with your team.
+- It’s a good practice to finish your scouting session in a coffee shop — where you can write down some notes, think about the location as a whole, make a plan about which spots to use, and share some snapshots with your team.